samuelim01/peerprep/frontend/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Lint

+Run `ng lint` to lint the project files.
+The linting rules can be configured in `.prettierrc.json` and `eslint.config.js`.
+You can use `ng lint --fix` to auto-fix linting issues where possible.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).